HowcanoeWang/siyuan-plugin-background-cover/README_en_US.md

 - Implement the function of randomly selecting backgrounds.
 - Optimize handling of 404 errors for images during startup.
 - Separate the bilingual documents.
+- Implement the random selection function on launching
+- Check the compatitivity on theme again

 **v23.06.22**